NivedithaKarthikeyan/LandregistryApp/docs/source/eventFlow/readFromSmartContract.rst

 Read Values from Smart Contract
 ===============================

-We discuss about how to read values from a smart contract.
+We discuss about how to read values from the blockchain via a smart contract.
 We illustrate the flow of events from bank web app (UI) to ``bank-web-app/pages/common/transfer.js`` to ``bank-web-app/components/transfer/TransferController``.

 We're gonna to see how to read account balance from the MicroToken smart contract as an example.